Military service: Switzerland

 Military service for Swiss men is obligatory according to the Federal Constitution, and includes 18 or 23 weeks of basic training (depending on troop category) as well as annual 3-week-refresher courses until a number of service days which increases with rank (245 days for privates) is reached.
 (It is also possible to serve the whole requirement at one piece, meaning no refresher courses are required.)
 Service for women is voluntary, but identical in all respects.
 Conscientious objectors can choose 390 days of community service instead of military service.
-Medical deferments and dismissals from basic training lead to about 60% to 65% of Swiss men actually complete basic training.
-In 2013, the socialists wanted to replace the mandatory conscription for men, by a voluntary based service.
-By referendum, the Swiss population refused the project with more than 73% and decided to keep the centuries-old militia tradition.
+Medical deferments and dismissals from basic training lead to about 60% to 65% of Swiss men completing basic training.
+In 2013, a proposal was created to replace the mandatory conscription for men, by a voluntary based service.
+By referendum, the Swiss population refused the project with 73.2% against.